-- of different types) that is secret and changed regularly.
-Delete default authentication data. - "Use a phonic method or first letters for the passwords.

-(e.g. "I bought eight CDs for one hundred euro this afternoon" will become "ibawt8CDdisan"; The quote "a bird in the hand is worth two in the bush" will produce "1bithiw2itb"). - Only use storage methods (CD, USB key) previously checked by the IT service, especially if these storage methods have been provided by visitors to the company. - ≟Beware of suspicious emails or those from unknown senders.
-Do not open them. <->gh: nächsten Punkt "Delete..." hier anhängen> - Delete them permanently. - Limit the number of backups to the necessary and store them securely. - Do not install any software without making a preliminary analysis of its characteristics. - Prohibit Pay attention to the connection of personal equipment (smartphones, tablets, etc.) to the company IT system.
-If remote working is necessary, provide the necessary professional means to do this. - Extract and store the hard drive of the printer or photocopier in the event of repairs outside the company or in the case of renovation_maintaining or scrappingef the machine. - -Take care of an effective destruction of every hard drive of any device no longer in use.

-Arrange screens monitors, IT screens, etc. with caution to ensure confidentiality when entry is permitted (visits, traineeships, deliveries, cleaning, etc.).
+- Protect user accounts with an individual password (minimum 10 characters of different types) that is secret and changed regularly.
+Delete default authentication data. - Use a phonic method or first letters for the passwords. (e.g. "I bought eight CDs for one hundred euro this afternoon" will become "ibawt8CDdisan"; The quote "a bird in the hand is worth two in the bush" will produce "1bithiw2itb"). - Only use storage methods (CD, USB key) previously checked by the IT service, especially if these storage methods have been provided by visitors to the company. - Beware of suspicious emails or those from unknown senders.
+Do not open them.
+Delete them permanently. - Limit the number of backups to the necessary and store them securely. - Do not install any software without making a preliminary analysis of its characteristics. - Pay attention to the connection of personal equipment (smartphones, tablets, etc.) to the company IT system.
+If remote working is necessary, provide the necessary professional means to do this. - Extract and store the hard drive of the printer or photocopier in the event of repairs outside the company or in the case of rmaintaining or scrapping the machine. - Take care of an effective destruction of every hard drive of any device no longer in use. - Arrange monitors, IT screens, etc. with caution to ensure confidentiality when entry is permitted (visits, traineeships, deliveries, cleaning, etc.).

-Manage the human
+Manage the human factor

-factor